 After demonstrating the power and utility of this approach on synthetic case studies, I now describe its application to a field study based on an Eagle Ford shale volatile oil well.

 4.2 Eagle Ford Shale Reservoir Model

 The model for the Eagle Ford volatile oil well model is defined on a 53x53x1 mesh model with one producing well.
 The reservoir drainage area is approximately 50 acres with a total net pay of 150 ft.
 The fluids of Eagle Ford formation range from dry gas to black oil (Ilk and Broussard 2012); however this model belongs to the volatile oil window of the play.
 The reservoir data are collected from Texas Railroad Commission (Railroad Commission of Texas 2013).
-In addition, the field data including the bottom-hole pressure and the oil rates are taken from (Ilk and Broussard 2012). <>
+In addition, the field data including the bottom-hole pressure and the oil rates are taken from (Ilk and Broussard 2012).
+The reservoir and fracture properties of the Eagle Ford shale model are listen in Table 3.

-The well produces for 480 days and it encounters two shut-ins early and late in the life of the well.
-The observed pressure data is shown in Fig. 24.
-The PVT properties remain confidential and are not reported in this thesis.
-The reservoir contains fractures with permeabilities of 1500 md.
-The reservoir formation permeability is 0.003 md and the porosity is 9%.3
+Table 3 - Reservoir Properties of the Eagle Ford Shale Reservoir